raymondk25/Github_GUIDE/README.md

 1. Create a new repository
 2. Open Git Bash
 3. Create your local project in your desktop directed towards a current working directory.
-4. Initialize the git repository git init
+4. Initialize the git repository <br>
+	- git init
-5. Add the file to the new local repository. git add . git status
+5. Add the file to the new local repository.
+	- git add .
+	- git status
-6. Commit the files staged in your local repository by writing a commit message. git commit -m "upload"
+6. Commit the files staged in your local repository by writing a commit message. <br>
+	- git commit -m "upload"
 7. Copy your remote repository's URL from GitHub.
-8. Add the URL copied, which is your remote repository to where your local content from your repository is pushed. git remote add origin https://github.com/raymondk25/flutter-web/tree/master.git
+8. Add the URL copied, which is your remote repository to where your local content from your repository is pushed. <br>
+	- git remote add origin https://github.com/raymondk25/flutter-web/tree/master.git
-9. Push the code in your local repository to GitHub git push -u origin master
+9. Push the code in your local repository to GitHub <br>
+	- git push -u origin master
 10. DONE!

 ### How to Clone your Repository from GITHUB